 The Bugkos Research Program of the Asian Center undertakes comparative and regional studies under the theme, “Putting Equitable Development at the Center of the Asian Century.”
-The two-year research program, which began in December 2015 and is funded by the Emerging Interdisciplinary Research Program (EIDR) under the UP Office of the Vice President for Academic Affairs, also works with other UP units and non-UP policy institutes in organizing fora and other activities that dovetail with its "Asia in Transition" research thrust.
+The two-year research program, which began in December 2015 and is funded by the Emerging Interdisciplinary Research Program (EIDR) under the UP Office of the Vice President for Academic Affairs.

 Since the 2000s, Asia has been at the center of world politics and the global economy.
 Much of the interest comes from the dramatic changes unfolding in the region.
 Asia is home to some of the world’s biggest and fastest growing economies.
 The ascent of China as the world’s second largest economy, with India close behind, and the rapid growth of Southeast Asia’s market economies point to the 21st century as Asia’s for the taking.